thatcoderguy/Secure-Password-Repository/README.md

 > Run the "DATABASESCRIPT.sql" on your SQL server

-> Add you instance name to this line: in web.config
+> Add your instance name to line 12 in web.config

 > Build a RELEASE version - then you're good to go.